webauthz/handbook/README.md

 replacement for OAuth 2.0.

 Webauthz contains only one sequence, or "flow", which is comparable to the OAuth 2.0 "authorization code" flow.
-Webauthz adds a discovery mechanism and a path matching mechanism that are not found in OAuth 2.0.
+Webauthz adds features not found in OAuth 2.0, such as a authorization server discovery and path matching.

 The benefit of this work is that Webauthz implementations are simpler to understand and easier to maintain than OAuth 2.0, and application